SVBench: Evaluation of Video Generation Models on Social Reasoning

 \section{Experiment}

 Given that contemporary video generation models are typically limited to producing short clips of 5--10 seconds, our main experiments focus on the 15 \emph{short-form} social reasoning tasks identified in Section~\ref{sec:seed-filter}.
 For each task, we design three difficulty levels and three prompts per level, resulting in a total of 135 evaluation prompts.
-These tasks can be fully expressed within a single short video segment, making them feasible for evaluation with current-generation models; results on the long-form tasks are provided in the supplementary material.
+These tasks can be fully expressed within a single short video segment, making them suitable for evaluation with current-generation models; results on the long-form tasks are provided in the supplementary material.